WORSHIP THROUGH SERVICE

 Every month that has a 5th Sunday, our church offers the opportunity to worship through service in place of our regular 9:15AM worship gathering.
 Everyone in our church and our community is invited to participate in these 5th Sunday worship experiences.
 There are always tasks available for all ages!
 (Our regular 10:30AM worship service will always take place as usual on these 5th Sundays.)
+The next Worship through Service will be Sunday, September 30, more details to come.
+Please consider joining us in worshiping our God through service.
 Here are some projects we have done in the past:

 Health Kits for the Homeless

 On Sunday, April 29, 2018 we constructed personalized health kits for distribution to the homeless in our region through our Chosen 300 Team.
 Homeless people often go without the basic necessities most of us take for granted.
 In the struggle to find food and a safe place to sleep, they find it difficult to acquire basic items such as soap, shampoo, deodorant, and toothbrushes.
 Rarely do they receive the hygiene supplies necessary to maintain their health and confidence.
 Access to these basic personal supplies can give them a greater sense of self and a brighter outlook on life.

 Food Drive & Sorting Day